MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-supply-replenishment-overview.md

     - *Inventory to deliver* connects to *Maintain inventory levels*, which connects to 4, *Plan supply and replenishment*.
     - *Plan to produce* connects to *Run production operations*, which connects to ii, *Plan production*.
-    - *Procure to pay* connects to *Procure materials and services*, which connects to iii, *Plan purchases*.
+    - *Source to pay* connects to *Procure materials and services*, which connects to iii, *Plan purchases*.

 1. *Forecast to plan*
 1. *Establish stocking and replenishment policies*